Garrison Keillor: Radio

 The original PHC ran until 1987, when Keillor ended it to focus on other projects.
 In 1989, he launched a new live radio program from New York City, The American Radio Company of the Air, which had essentially the same format as PHC.
 In 1992, he moved ARC back to St. Paul, and a year later changed the name back to A Prairie Home Companion; it remained a fixture of Saturday night radio broadcasting for decades.

 On a typical broadcast of A Prairie Home Companion, Keillor's name was not mentioned unless a guest addressed him by name, although some sketches featured Keillor as his alter ego, Carson Wyler.
 In the closing credits, which Keillor read, he gave himself no billing or credit except "written by Sarah Bellum," a joking reference to his own brain.

 Keillor regularly took the radio company on the road to broadcast from popular venues around the United States; the touring production typically featured local celebrities and skits incorporating local color.
 In April 2000, he took the program to Edinburgh, Scotland, producing two performances in the city's Queen's Hall, which were broadcast by BBC Radio.
 He toured Scotland with the program to celebrate its 25th anniversary.
 (In the UK, Ireland, Australia, and New Zealand, the program is known as Garrison Keillor's Radio Show.)
-Keillor produced broadcast performances similar to PHC but without the "Prairie Home Companion" brand, as in his 2008 appearance at the Oregon Bach Festival.
-He was also the host of The Writer's Almanac, from 1993 to 2017, which, like PHC, was produced and distributed by American Public Media.
+Keillor produced broadcast performances similar to A Prairie Home Companion but without the "Prairie Home Companion" brand, as in his 2008 appearance at the Oregon Bach Festival.
+He was also the host of The Writer's Almanac, from 1993 to 2017, which, like A Prairie Home Companion, was produced and distributed by American Public Media.

 In a March 2011 interview, Keillor announced that he would be retiring from A Prairie Home Companion in 2013; but in a December 2011 interview with the Sioux City Journal, Keillor said: "The show is going well.
 I love doing it.
 Why quit?"
 During an interview on July 20, 2015, Keillor announced his intent to retire from the show after the 2015–2016 season, saying, "I have a lot of other things that I want to do.
 I mean, nobody retires anymore.
 Writers never retire.
 But this is my last season.
 This tour this summer is the farewell tour."

 Keillor's final episode of the show was recorded live for an audience of 18,000 fans at the Hollywood Bowl in California on July 1, 2016, and broadcast the next day, ending 42 seasons of the show.
 After the performance, President Barack Obama phoned Keillor to congratulate him.
 The show continued on October 15, 2016, with Chris Thile as its host.